-- 15.06 In buildings where the customer's requirements are such as to make unworkable the meaning and intent of Article 15.02, Paragraph 1, shifts will be permitted on a one (1) shift basis. - 15.07 There shall always be eight (8) hours time off allowed between shifts.
+- a regular work day in lieu of the Statutory Holiday.
+All Statutory Holidays which occur on the second or third day of a compressed work week schedule may be rescheduled by prior mutual agreement of the Employer and the Union. - 15.06 In buildings where the customer's requirements are such as to make unworkable the meaning and intent of Article 15.02, Paragraph 1, shifts will be permitted on a one (1) shift basis. - There shall always be eight (8) hours time off allowed between shifts.
 The above will not be used to avoid overtime nor will an Employee be asked to work on a one (1) shift basis more than once in a week.
 Any variance to the above must have prior approval from the Union not unduly withheld.
 All disputes will be decided by the Joint Adjustment Board for a final and binding decision.